abiolaogu/tdb-fork/docs/videos/scripts/01-intro.md

 ### [0:00 - 0:30] INTRO

-**[SCREEN: Title card with TDB+ logo and "Introduction to TDB+" text]**
+**[SCREEN: Title card with LumaDB logo and "Introduction to LumaDB" text]**

 **NARRATOR:**
-"Welcome to TDB+, the next-generation database platform that combines blazing-fast performance with AI-powered query capabilities.
-In this video, you'll learn what makes TDB+ unique and why it's the future of data management."
+"Welcome to LumaDB, the next-generation database platform that combines blazing-fast performance with AI-powered query capabilities.
+In this video, you'll learn what makes LumaDB unique and why it's the future of data management."

 **[TRANSITION: Fade to presenter or animated architecture diagram]**

 ---

-### [0:30 - 2:00] WHAT IS TDB+
+### [0:30 - 2:00] WHAT IS LumaDB

 **[SCREEN: Architecture diagram showing three-layer stack]**

 **NARRATOR:**
-"TDB+ is built on a revolutionary three-language architecture.
+"LumaDB is built on a revolutionary three-language architecture.
 At its core, Rust provides unmatched speed and memory safety.
 Go handles scalability and networking.
 And Python powers our AI capabilities including PromptQL."

 **[SCREEN: Highlight each layer as mentioned]**

-"This combination allows TDB+ to achieve something no other database can: sub-millisecond latencies with natural language query understanding."
+"This combination allows LumaDB to achieve something no other database can: sub-millisecond latencies with natural language query understanding."

 **[SCREEN: Performance comparison chart]**

-"In benchmarks, TDB+ outperforms Aerospike, ScyllaDB, DragonflyDB, and even kdb+ in most scenarios.
+"In benchmarks, LumaDB outperforms Aerospike, ScyllaDB, DragonflyDB, and even kdb+ in most scenarios.
 But performance is just the beginning."

 ---